 BJP Policy Editorials

-BJP is issuing new guidelines for authors of research papers.
+In 2015, BJP issued new guidelines for authors of research papers.

 Research papers are subject to conventions in their make-up so that readers can follow what the question was, how authors approached answering it, what they actually did in their experiments and how they interpreted the results.
 That, roughly, corresponds to Introduction, Methods, Results and Discussion.